igrmk/juicv/README.md

 ### Keywords Issues

-PDF metadata is stored in two different places within PDF files.
-And I have no idea why.
+PDF metadata is stored in two different places within PDF files: in XMP packet and in /Info dictionary.

 I’ve never been able to specify `\Keywords` in a way that prevents `verapdf` from complaining about a mismatch between the two copies of this metadata.